caroer/Cpp-Project2/README.md

-# Cpp-Project2
+# SF2565 Program Construction in C++, Project 2

-files: Makefile - for 'make' command, 'make clean', 'make t1' etc... matrix.hpp \n Contains the class matrix t1.cpp - evaluate myexp(x) using 10-term taylor series t1new.cpp - A primitive means of evaluating the taylor series until satisfactory tolerance... t2.cpp - same as t1 but for matrices.
-Compares own implementation with implementation from "r8mat_expm1.h" testMatrix.cpp - A bunch of tests for matrix.hpp r8xxx - functions to compare with own implementations
+Source code for evaluation of the exponential function, where "task1.cpp" handles real numbers and "matrix.cpp" creates a matrix-class and thus handles exponential functions with matrices.
+The latter compares the own implementation with implementation from "r8mat_expm1.h".